- Who needs to be involved in creating a school plan and implementing it?

 A school operating as a schoolwide program may consolidate Indian education funds received under Subpart 1 of Part A of Title VII of the ESEA only if the parent committee established by the LEA to help develop the Indian education under section 7114(c)(4) of the ESEA approves the inclusion of those funds.

 In operating a TAS, Title I, Part A of the ESEA gives LEA and school personnel flexibility in selecting the instructional strategies they believe will best meet the needs of students who are at risk of not meeting challenging State academic achievement standards.
 The expectation is LEAs and schools will use sound instructional strategies of high quality to ensure the students served will reach proficiency on challenging State academic standards and assessments.
 At the same time, the type of services supported by Title I must supplement or be in addition to the educational services that an LEA would, in the absence of Title I, provide to its students using state or local funds.
-Programs which do not remove children from the regular classroom during regular hours for Title I services and, instead, provide extended learning time (e.g. extended school year, before- and after-school, and summer programs etc.) are supplemental.
+Programs which do not remove children from the regular classroom during regular hours for Title I services and, instead, provide extended learning time (e.g. extended school year, before- and after-school, and summer programs, etc.) are supplemental.

-Presumption of Supplanting
+Presumption of Supplanting for TAS Schools

 It is presumed supplanting has occurred if:

-- Federal funds were used to provide services required to be made available under other federal, state or local law.
+- Federal funds were used to provide services required to be made available under other federal, state, or local law.

 - Federally-funded services were provided with non-federal funds in the prior year.